jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 ```
 ```
 Very truly yours,
-IRENENORTON, ne A ́ DLER.”
+IRENE NORTON, ne A ́ DLER.”
 ```
 “What a woman—oh, what a woman!” cried the King of Bohemia, when we
 had all three read this epistle.
 “Did I not tell you how quick and resolute she was?